felipefacundes/shell_utils/scripts/helps/markdowns/nouveau_nvk_zink.md

 # Check available Vulkan devices
 vulkaninfo --summary

-# Look for "nvk" or "nouveau" in the output
+# Look for "nvk" or "nouveau" in output
 # Example of successful output:
 # ==========
 # VULKANINFO